Webstop/core-styles/docs/guide/components.md

 You can write this in your retailer theme and have complete confidence it's not going to have any untended consequences.

-Plus, you won't see fragile CSS selectors like these gems lifted from the Tops website:
+Plus, you won't see complicated & fragile CSS selectors like these gems lifted from the Tops website:

 {% highlight css %}